themi/magrav/hat-pack/02-gans-harvesting.md

-## GaNS harvesting
+## GANS harvesting

-The purpose of this step is to produce GaNS.
-GaNS is needed to coat Mag/Grav coils, construct capacitor coils, and serve as a central power source for completed Mag/Grav coil sets.
+The purpose of this step is to produce GANS.
+GANS is needed to coat Mag/Grav coils, construct capacitor coils, and serve as a central power source for completed Mag/Grav coil sets.

 ### Ingredients
 * Nanocoated coppper plate